 Is Linocut Easier To Do Than Woodcut?
 Well, yes, kind of.
 Linocut is easier to do than woodcut because the artist does not have to carve against any grain.
 Linoleum’s lack of grain enables ease of movement since the carving tool doesn’t have to fight against it as much.
 Linocut is especially easy to do when the material is heated.

-While linocut is the more straightforward printmaking styleOpens in a new tab., certain aspects of the art limit the artist’s creativity compared to woodcut.
+While linocut is the more straightforward printmaking style, certain aspects of the art limit the artist’s creativity compared to woodcut.
 So, let’s compare lino and woodcut!

 What Makes Linocut Easier Than Woodcut?